 We've partnered with Ticket Guardian, an industry leader in personal event "can't make it any longer" insurance.

 It's simple!
 When checking out on our online reg system, just add the inexpensive insurance option.
-Then if something comes up (all the way up until the race starts) you complete the Ticket Guardian refund form letting them know what happened and they process your claim.
+Then if something comes up (all the way up until the race starts) you can file a claim letting them know what happened and they process your claim.
 Terms and conditions do apply, please make sure you read them before you purchase!

 Transferring your race entry to a different person (transfer) or to a future event (deferral) are intended to help runners who have an unforeseen life event that prevents them from participating.
 We want to make these processes as easy as possible, while also ensuring that there is no incentive for anyone to sell their race entry at a profit.
 If transferring to another person, we also expect and appreciate you choosing someone who wasn't already planning to register for that event.